kihoo56tkr/tp/docs/UserGuide.md

    primary screen, the GUI may open off-screen.
 Delete `preferences.json` before starting Linkline again.
 2. **If you minimize the Help Window** and then run `help` again, the original Help Window remains minimized and no new Help Window appears.
 Restore the minimized Help Window manually.
-3. **Duplicate error messages are not field-specific**.
-The error message does not tell users whether the duplicate was caused by a matching phone number or email address.
-Users need to manually check existing clients to identify the duplicate.

 --------------------------------------------------------------------------------------------------------------------